TravelCon is different.

 Jessica Parker – Sponsor Coordinator

 Jessica Parker is a public relations and marketing expert, specializing in travel and hospitality.
 Over the course of her 10 years in New York City, she has worked for top brands such as Singapore Airlines, Expedia, The Bahamas Ministry of Tourism, IHG, and Hilton Luxury Brands.
 She worked in-house as Director of Marketing at Denihan Hospitality managing two New York City boutique hotels and Iron Chef restaurant The National, before most recently, going on to consult for the last two years for brands like Destination BC, American Society of Travel Advisors (ASTA), Kenya Airways, Tohoku, Japan, Trafalgar, Kind Traveler, and many others.
-As the key sponsor coordinator and industry expert for TravelCon, she hopes to bring together the brightest minds under one roof, each year and continue to elevate our industry overall by sharing best practices.
+As the key sponsor coordinator and industry expert for TravelCon, she hopes to bring together the brightest minds under one roof and continue to elevate the travel industry by sharing best practices.

 From press launches to influencer media trips, Jessica has secured great coverage for her clients.
 She has built an amazing media and industry network, and now heads up the largest travel community group in NYC called Travel Massive NYC and manages Travel Massive North America.
 Travel Massive provides unique branding events (often sold out!) by and for the travel industry.
-As a regular travel event planner, she finds in-person events make true long-term relationships and finds TravelCon to be a cornerstone event for the digital media space for travel this point forward.
+As a regular travel event planner, she finds in-person events make true long-term relationships and finds TravelCon to be a cornerstone event for the digital media space for travel.